matchapresso/MPU6050-BMP180-Interface-with-Firebase-and-Website/README.md

-# ESP32 Predictive Maintenance Simulation
+# ESP32 Predictive Maintenance Simulation with MPU6050 and BMP180

 ## English